 Commissioner Pruitt has said from the beginning of this process, the work is too important not to take the time needed to do it right.
-The Kentucky Department of Education (KDE) appreciates that the U.S. Department of Education (USED) has adjusted the timeline for implementation of ESSA.
+KDE appreciates that the U.S. Department of Education has adjusted the timeline for implementation of ESSA.
 Kentucky will take advantage of the extra time in the development of its next accountability system.
-Our consolidated plan is due to USED on September 18, 2017.